 - Newfoundland

-Every dog still needs proper training, care, supervision, and socialization, especially around children.
+Temperament sets the baseline, but every dog still needs training, supervision, and socialization around kids.

 Dog Breeds for Apartments